-Check out this sneak peek of our the footage we shot during the First Seven Days of our most recent flock.
+Check out this sneak peek of the footage we shot during the First Seven Days of our most recent flock.
 I think you’ll agree, Doc Scott’s homestead is a beautiful place to live, love and learn!

 What is a quality chick?
 Even though he’s seen millions of chicks in his lifetime this poster hangs in his coop as quick reminder of what to be checking.
 Yes, Doc Scott knows it by heart but glancing at it … Read the rest